Brayden Crossley: Early life

-AFL career
+Career

 Crossley made his AFL debut in round 7 of the 2018 AFL season against the Western Bulldogs.
 He kicked a goal on debut and recorded thirteen disposals, seven hit outs and five tackles.

 On 25 May 2019, Crossley tested positive to cocaine by ASADA on a match day ahead of a NEAFL game between Gold Coast Suns and the Sydney Swans, in which he played in and kicked two goals.

 On 8 August 2019, the news broke and Crossley faced a ban of up to four years under the Australian Football Anti-Doping Code.